Setting up a sole proprietorship

 Start and existing registrations

-Start date of the activity, trade registration already made, existing letters from the tax office and invoices already issued.
+Starting date of the activity, trade registration already made, existing letters from the tax office and invoices already issued.

-Do not underestimate VAT and profit forecast
+Do not underestimate VAT and profit forecasts

 Start-ups are often reported too late for tax purposes, the small entrepreneur regulation is chosen too generally, business expenses are not documented cleanly or private withdrawals are misunderstood.
 These points can usually be structured at the beginning with manageable effort.